-States take steps to entice minority marijuana entrepreneurs
+States Take Steps To Entice Minority Marijuana Entrepreneurs

 California voters legalized recreational marijuana in November.
 The first retail sales are expected in January.

-African-Americans made up 5.6 percent of the state but 16 percent of marijuana arrests in 2015, according to an AP analysis of statistics collected by the FBI.
+African-Americans but 16 percent of marijuana arrests in 2015, according to an AP analysis of statistics collected by the FBI.

 COLORADO